-In order to fulfil its aspiration of explaining human thinking and behavior, psychology must address the huge diversity in people around the globe.
-Each individual’s behavior is shaped by a huge number of factors, including there genes, their upbringing and individual experiences.
+In order to fulfill its aspiration of explaining human thinking and behavior, psychology must address the huge diversity in people around the globe.
+Each individual’s behavior is shaped by a huge number of factors, including their genes, upbringing, and individual experiences.

 At the same time, people are affected by a range of factors that are specific to the cultural group in which they developed and within which they live.
 Psychologists should always attempt to account for the ways in which culture affects thinking and behavior.

-Consequently, it has incorporated a particular world-view (that of the industrialised West) into the ways it tries to understand people.
+Consequently, it has incorporated a particular worldview (that of the industrialized West) into the ways it tries to understand people.
 This can have consequences.
 For example:

-An emic construct is one that is applied to only in one cultural group, so they vary from place to place (differences between cultures).
+An emic construct is one that is applied only to one cultural group, so they vary from place to place (differences between cultures).

 An emic approach refers to the investigation of a culture from within the culture itself.
 This means that research of European society from a European perspective is emic, and African society by African researchers in Africa is also emic.
 An emic approach is more likely to have ecological validity as the findings are less likely to be distorted or caused by a mismatch between the cultures of the researchers and the culture being investigated.

-Culture bias can occur when a researcher assumes that an emic construct (behavior specific to a single culture) is actually an etic (behavior universal to all cultures).
+Cultural bias can occur when a researcher assumes that an emic construct (behavior specific to a single culture) is actually etic (behavior universal to all cultures).